Eunice Dwumfour: Early life and education

 Dwumfour was born on April 4, 1992 in East Orange, New Jersey, the daughter of Mary and Prince Dwumfour, who are from Ghana.
 She graduated from Weequahic High School in 2010 and received a bachelor's degree from William Paterson University in 2017.

 Career

 Dwumfour worked as a part-time emergency technician and business analyst.
 She was elected as council member in the Borough of Sayreville in an unexpected result in 2021, after running as Republican.
 She had also been a pastor at an African Christian church in Newark and a director in Champions Royal Assembly, an international religious organization.

 Personal life

-The councilwoman was a single mother of a 12-year-old daughter and had recently married Peter Ezechukwu, a pastor from Nigeria.
+The councilwoman has a 12-year-old daughter and had recently married Peter Ezechukwu, a pastor from Nigeria.

 Assassination

-Dwumfour was in her SUV outside of her Sayreville townhouse when she was shot 14 times on Wednesday 1 February 2023 at around 7:30 pm.
+Dwumfour was in her SUV outside of her Sayreville townhouse when she was shot 14 times on February 1, 2023, at around 7:30 pm.
 Her vehicle proceeded to roll downhill and crashed into several cars.